Family-friendly things to do at The Children's Country House at Sudbury

 - Published:

-With children at the heart of The Children's Country House at Sudbury, there is always something to discover, explore and learn on your visit to this award winning property.
+With the young and the young at heart at the centre of The Children's Country House at Sudbury, there is always something to discover, explore and learn on your visit to this award winning property.

 The Children’s Country House at Sudbury is designed especially for families, making it a great day out, whatever the weather.
 Explore the historic country home of the Vernon family in the hall, take a journey through childhood in the museum, or explore in the garden.